peakchen90/decimal-eval/README.md

 ### Operator
 #### `Operator.create(value: string, precedence: number, calc: Function, isPrefix = false)`
+Create a custom operator, when `isPrefix` is true, create a unary operator (prefix operator), otherwise create a binary operator.

 ```js
 import {Operator} from 'decimal-eval';
 // create operator `%`, which is a binary operator, the calc should like: `(left: number, right: number) => number`